ExpediaGroup/flyte/README.md

 ### TLS Mode

-TLS is supported by the flyte-api.
+TLS is supported by flyte

-To run the flyte-api with TLS mode enabled, filenames of a certificate and matching private key for the server must be provided using the environment variables `FLYTE_TLS_CERT_PATH` and `FLYTE_TLS_KEY_PATH`.
+To run flyte with TLS mode enabled, filenames of a certificate and matching private key for the server must be provided using the environment variables `FLYTE_TLS_CERT_PATH` and `FLYTE_TLS_KEY_PATH`.

 More information regarding the use of TLS in Golang can be found in the [Golang documentation](https://golang.org/pkg/net/http/#ListenAndServeTLS).